serge-medvedev/freeton-toolbox/README.md

 ## Disclaimer
 All you'll see below works well for me on the __TESTNET__.
 I didn't test it on the MAINNET.

-Details of installation and setup of tools mentioned below, i.e. Docker, Docker Compose, cron, msmtp and imapfilter are out of scope of this guide, though Toolbox provides you with sample config files which require minimal modifications to get job done.
+Details of installation and setup of tools mentioned below, i.e. Docker, Docker Compose, cron, msmtp and imapfilter are out of scope of this guide, though Toolbox provides you with sample config files which require minimal modifications to get the job done.

 ## Validator setup
 We'll be running validator node in a Docker container so you'll need __Docker__ and __Docker Compose__ installed.
 Validator script is required to be run periodically so we'll need some kind of __cron__ (e.g. cronie or fcron).
-To send email notifications we'll use __msmtp__ utility (see the [configuration file sample](validator/msmtprc)).
+To send email notifications we'll use __msmtp__ utility (see the [configuration file sample](validator/msmtp/msmtprc)).
 Also we'll need __git__ to clone this repo :)

 1. Start by adding yourself to the `docker` group to be able to run `docker` and `docker-commpose` commands without `sudo`